 Better performance and cached data

-Performance from HERE WeGo should be more impressive, thanks to its ability to cache map data, and it’ll also be backwards-compatible with the older Samsung Gear S2 smartwatch.
+Performance from HERE WeGo should be more impressive, thanks to its ability to cache map data, and it’ll also be backward-compatible with the older Samsung Gear S2 smartwatch.

 Creating HERE WeGo for Samsung Gear S3 was no mean feat, with Tamer explaining: